 **Our Ultimate Outsider stamp is located at the park kiosk near the parking area.

 Debates swirled around slavery and divided the nation during William Henry Gist’s term as governor of South Carolina (1858-1860).
-These debates reached a turning point with Abraham Lincoln’s election, causing Governor Gist to declare: “The only alternative left, in my judgment, is the secession of South Carolina from the Federal Union.”
+These debates reached a turning point with anti-slavery presidential candidate Abraham Lincoln’s election, causing Governor Gist to declare: “The only alternative left, in my judgment, is the secession of South Carolina from the Federal Union.”

-Things to do at Rose Hill include touring one of the best preserved plantation homes of the South in South Carolina’s upstate, walking the historic landscaped grounds and exploring other original buildings.
-The site also includes a short hiking trail to the Tyger River.
+Things to do at Rose Hill include touring one of the best preserved plantation homes of the South, walking the historic landscaped grounds and exploring an original brick kitchen.
+The site also includes short hiking trails through the forest and to the Tyger River.